IBM-Bluemix-Docs/security-advisor/about.md

 ## How it works
 {: #how-it-works}

-To make maintaining security at a large scale, {{site.data.keyword.security-advisor_short}} is designed as a micro-service on {{site.data.keyword.cloud_notm}}.
+To make maintaining security at a large scale easy, {{site.data.keyword.security-advisor_short}} is designed as a micro-service on {{site.data.keyword.cloud_notm}}.
 The core micro-service that is provided is the findings API, which implements the mechanism for {{site.data.keyword.cloud_notm}} and business partner services to send security findings to your service dashboard.
 {: shortdesc}

 The service receives findings from: